FINANCIAL AID RATE63%

 Tuition & Fees Information

 - Charges per unit:

 Financial Aid Details

 The table listed below helps break down the types of financial aid students receive and the percent receiving aid, as well as the average amount of aid per student per year.

 |Percent of Students||Average Amount|

-To help students and alumni, Brazosport College may provide services like:
+To help students and recent graduates, Brazosport College may provide student services like: